 I invite you to celebrate the best of suspense with me

-I’ve created a fun survey on my Extras tab.
-Go there now and make your opinions known.
+I’ve created a fun survey to celebrate the best of suspense.
+I hope you’ll enjoy participating and making your opinions known.
 If you’ve read or watched a particularly delectable mystery or thriller, write in your own answer and share the love.

 You’ll see I’ve also added some story ‘trailers’ and I hope you’ll take a look.
 I have a few more exciting ideas up my sleeve for the Extras tab and I’ll keep you in the loop.
 Thanks so much for being here with me.
 I hope you’re enjoying the journey as much as I am.